Annapurna Circuit Trek – 20 days

 The Annapurna Circuit trek is a popular trekking route in Nepal that takes you through the breathtaking Annapurna mountain range.
 It is known for its diverse landscapes, stunning views, and cultural experiences.

-The duration of the trek can vary depending on your pace and itinerary.
+The duration of the Annapurna Circuit Trek can vary depending on your pace and itinerary.
 On average, it takes about 15 to 20 days to complete the entire circuit.

 The best time to trek the Annapurna Circuit is during the spring (March to May) and autumn (September to November) seasons.
 These months offer stable weather conditions, clear skies, and moderate temperatures.